MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-visual-calculations-overview.md

 * The **visual preview** which shows the visual you're working with
 * A **formula bar** where you can add visual calculations
-* The **visual matrix** which shows the data in the visual, and displays the results of visual calculations as you add them
+* The **visual matrix** which shows the data in the visual, and displays the results of visual calculations as you add them.
+Any styling or theming you apply to your visual is not applied to the visual matrix.

 :::image type="content" source="media/desktop-visual-calculations-overview/desktop-visual-calculations-03.png" alt-text="Screenshot showing areas of the visual calculations edit screen.":::